elnukakujo/Book-Library-Management-API/README.md

 A Book Library Management system is designed to efficiently manage the operations related to a library's collection of books.
 It provides functionalities to store, retrieve, update, and delete information about books and their availability.
 Here are some key features and functionalities:

 1.Catalog Management:
-    -Add Books: Librarians or administrators can add new books to the library's collection.
+    - Add Books: Librarians or administrators can add new books to the library's collection.
 This includes entering details such as title, author, ISBN, genre, publication date, etc.
-    -Update Books: Modify existing book details, such as updating information about editions, availability status, or adding new copies.
+    - Update Books: Modify existing book details, such as updating information about editions, availability status, or adding new copies.
-    -Delete Books: Remove books from the library system when they are no longer part of the collection.
+    - Delete Books: Remove books from the library system when they are no longer part of the collection.

 2.Search and Retrieval:
     - Search Books: Users (both librarians and library members) can search for books using criteria such as title, author, genre, ISBN, etc.